clartaq/cwiki/resources/private/md/About_Seed_Pages.md

 The only restriction is that there must be a page with the title "Front Page".
 It's the "go to"​ page to display when starting the program or some weird error occurs.
 This may change in the future.
 You may eventually be able to specify the home page in the program options.
 But not yet.

-Of course,​ to change the file list, you probably have to be a developer who can regenerate the program's jar file.
+**Of course,​ to change the file list, you have to be a developer who can regenerate the program's jar file.
+You cannot save revisions back to the jar file.**